alerodriguessf/sertaovivo_dashboard_climatechange/README.md

 ## **Business Context & Strategic Objective**

-[cite_start]The "Sertão Vivo" project, funded by BNDES, was established to enhance climate resilience for rural communities in Brazil's semi-arid Northeast, a region historically affected by severe droughts and climate-related challenges[cite: 33, 111].
+The "Sertão Vivo" project, funded by BNDES, was established to enhance climate resilience for rural communities in Brazil's semi-arid Northeast, a region historically affected by severe droughts and climate-related challenges.
 With a significant grant to be distributed, the key challenge was to move beyond subjective decision-making and implement an equitable, evidence-based methodology for resource allocation.

-The primary objective was to answer the critical question: **Which municipalities should be prioritized to receive investments to maximize the social and environmental impact of the grant?**
+The primary objective was to answer the critical question: **Which municipalities should be prioritized to receive investments, thereby maximizing the social and environmental impact of the grant?

 This project directly addresses this challenge by creating a quantitative, transparent, and replicable system for ranking and selecting municipalities.

 ## **Methodology: The Prioritization Index**

-A composite index was engineered to produce a final prioritization score for each municipality. [cite_start]The methodology, based on the official BNDES framework, involved a weighted combination of four key classificatory criteria[cite: 40].
+A composite index was engineered to produce a final prioritization score for each municipality.
+The methodology, based on the official BNDES framework, involved a weighted combination of four key classificatory criteria.

 ### 1. Index Components & Scoring
 Each municipality was scored on a scale of 0 to 4 for the following indicators:

-* **Rural Poverty Incidence (IPR)**: Based on the percentage of rural households registered in Brazil's Unified Registry for Social Programs (CadÚnico) within poverty and extreme poverty brackets. [cite_start]A higher poverty rate results in a higher score[cite: 53, 54, 55].
+* **Rural Poverty Incidence (IPR)**: Based on the percentage of rural households registered in Brazil's Unified Registry for Social Programs (CadÚnico) within poverty and extreme poverty brackets.
+A higher poverty rate results in a higher score.
-* **Climate Vulnerability & Drought History (IVCS)**: Utilizes a climate vulnerability index ranging from "Very Low" to "Very High." [cite_start]Greater vulnerability corresponds to a higher score[cite: 61, 62, 63].
+* **Climate Vulnerability & Drought History (IVCS)**: Utilizes a climate vulnerability index ranging from "Very Low" to "Very High."
+Greater vulnerability corresponds to a higher score.
-* **Food & Nutritional Security (ISAN)**: Measures the population's vulnerability to food insecurity. [cite_start]A higher vulnerability level (e.g., "Very High") receives a higher score[cite: 66, 74].
+* **Food & Nutritional Security (ISAN)**: Measures the population's vulnerability to food insecurity.
+A higher vulnerability level (e.g., "Very High") receives a higher score.
-* **Water Security Index (ISH)**: Assesses the availability and quality of water resources. [cite_start]Lower water security (rated from "Maximum" to "Minimum") results in a higher score, indicating greater need[cite: 76, 78].
+* **Water Security Index (ISH)**: Assesses the availability and quality of water resources.
+Lower water security (rated from "Maximum" to "Minimum") results in a higher score, indicating greater need.

 ### 2. Weighting & Final Score Calculation
-To align with the project's primary goal of addressing socioeconomic disparities, the criteria were assigned different weights. [cite_start]The Rural Poverty Incidence was given the highest importance[cite: 81, 82].
+To align with the project's primary goal of addressing socioeconomic disparities, the criteria were assigned different weights.
+The Rural Poverty Incidence was given the highest importance.

 * **Weights Applied**:
-    * [cite_start]Rural Poverty (P1): **4** [cite: 86]
+    * Rural Poverty (P1): **4**
-    * [cite_start]Climate Vulnerability (P2): **2** [cite: 86]
+    * Climate Vulnerability (P2): **2**
-    * [cite_start]Food Security (P3): **2** [cite: 86]
+    * Food Security (P3): **2**
-    * [cite_start]Water Security (P4): **1** [cite: 86]
+    * Water Security (P4): **1**

 The final score for each municipality was calculated using the following weighted formula:
-[cite_start]**Municipality Score = (4 × IPR) + (2 × IVCS) + (2 × ISAN) + (1 × ISH)** [cite: 89]
+**Municipality Score = (4 × IPR) + (2 × IVCS) + (2 × ISAN) + (1 × ISH)**

 ### 3. Statistical Prioritization Tiers
-[cite_start]The calculated scores for all municipalities formed an approximately normal distribution[cite: 90]. [cite_start]This statistical property was leveraged to classify municipalities into four distinct priority tiers based on standard deviations from the mean (μ), ensuring a robust and statistically sound categorization[cite: 91, 100].
+The calculated scores for all municipalities formed an approximately normal distribution.
+This statistical property was leveraged to classify municipalities into four distinct priority tiers based on standard deviations from the mean (μ), ensuring a robust and statistically sound categorization.
 * **Very High Priority**: Score > (μ + 1σ)
 * **High Priority**: Score between μ and (μ + 1σ)
 * **Medium Priority**: Score between (μ - 1σ) and μ